SChamnan/ACLED-armed-conflicts/README.md

-# ACLED-world-conflict
+# Analyzing World Conflict
-This project is created to document how a Tableau dashboard World Conflict is created.
-The documentation will explain about data preparation, creation and visualization.
+This project is created to analyze and visualizing conflict in 8 regions of the world.
+Interactive Tableau dashboard can be found [here](https://public.tableau.com/app/profile/chamnan.suon/viz/DSDA2015DashboardPresentation/Dashboard2).

+Now let's get started!